Skip to main content

 forall X -> (tuple, X) list_next(tuple list) asm( -> 1 0) "UNCONS";

 Extracts the head and tail of a lisp-style list.
-Can be used as a (non-)modifying method.
+It can be used as a (non-)modifying method.

 () foo(tuple xs) {